Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Introduction

 Another frequently used approach, introduced in \citet{besag1975statistical}, is to directly substitute the likelihood function term that appears in the posterior distribution for the pseudolikelihood function resulting in an analysis based not on the posterior distribution, but on a function that is referred as the pseudoposterior distribution.
 While the pseudolikelihood function may differ from the actual likelihood function, inference methods based on pseudolikelihoods have theoretical results available and practical usefulness, including in Bayesian contexts, often including adjustments to the function such as in \citet{bouranis2017efficient}.

-Furthermore, the main challenge in dealing with the intractability of likelihood in Markov Random Fields might be the choice of the neighborhood system since most of the common methodologies for model selection are impractical.
+Furthermore, the selection of the neighborhood system adds a critical challenge, when dealing with the intractability of likelihood in Markov Random Fields, impeding the use of the common methodologies for model selection.
 Although using an approximation of the likelihood function removes most of the probabilistic properties which model selection and hypothesis testing in general rely on, in the context of determining the neighborhood for MRF, pseudolikelihoods have been used by several authors.
 Among others, we can cite the early work of \citet{ji1996consistent} which proposed its use for Gibbs random fields induced by translation-invariant pair-potentials of finite range, to more recent works, such as \citet{lee2013structure} which designed algorithms for structure learning in graphical models and, \citet{su2016improving}, \citet{pensar2017marginal} and \citet{roy2020nonparametric} that used pseudoposteriors to find the dependence structure in Markov networks (graphical models).
 It is worth noticing that \citet{csiszar2006consistent} proved that a modification of the Bayesian Information Criteria, replacing the likelihood by the pseudolikelihood, provides strongly consistent estimators of the neighborhood from a single realization of the process observed at increasing regions.